GitMoDu/NintendoControllerReader/README.md

 ![](https://raw.githubusercontent.com/GitMoDu/NintendoControllerReader/master/media/GameCubeControllerTesting.gif)

-## Bit Banged JoyBus
-Low level bit bang protocol forked from GameControllersSTM32 (https://github.com/arpruss/GameControllersSTM32).
-Stops interrupts for the duration of the protocol data exchange (~200us for N64, ~400us for GC).

 ## JoyBus Over Serial
 Based on the work published by qwertymodo (http://www.qwertymodo.com/hardware-projects/n64/n64-controller), this alternate driver uses a serial port, a diode and a resistor to emulate the controllers' JoyBus protocol using a hacked serial port.